Exotic Bully – The Ultimate Guide

 Origin of the Exotic Bully Breed

 We know that the exotic bully breed made its first appearance sometime in the early 2000s.
-They were bred to be a derivative of American bullies.
+These bully breeds were bred to be a derivative of American bullies.
 It’s not clear if these dogs were bred to be a new breed or not.
 However, that’s what they’ve become—a new bully breed!

 When compared to the American bully breed, exotics tend to have a larger head, with a short muzzle and a wider chest.
 And just like the American bullies, exotic bullies have been bred through selective breeding.